 - teachers in ELD programs are fluent in English and any other language used for instruction,

-- parent notification requirements are met,
+- parent notification requirement are met,

-- grantee is not in violation of any State law, including State constitutional law, regarding the education of ELs,
+- grantee is not in violation of any State law, including State constitutional law, regarding the education of ELs, and

 Use of Funds